balazstothofficial/Real-Time-Deque/README.md

 *Functions:*

 * `put`, `get`, `top`, `bottom`: Add and remove elements.
-* `toList`: List abstraction for the originally contained elements of a deque end during transformation.
+* `list`: List abstraction for the originally contained elements of a deque end during transformation.
-* `invariant`: Is the stored number of newly added elements correct?
+* `invar`: Is the stored number of newly added elements correct?
 * `size`: The number of the originally contained elements.
-* `newSize`: Number of elements which will be contained after the transformation is finished.
+* `size_new`: Number of elements which will be contained after the transformation is finished.

 [Stack_Proof.thy](Stack_Proof.thy), [Current_Proof.thy](Current_Proof.thy), [Common_Proof.thy](Common_Proof.thy), [Small_Proof.thy](Small_Proof.thy), [Big_Proof.thy](Big_Proof.thy) and [Transformation_Proof.thy](Transformation_Proof.thy) contain the proofs on of the operations of the respective data structures based on the specified invariants and list abstractions.